spaghetti-n5/VW-project/README.md

 I can reuse the component in a new page of the same repo for users or inventory, by passing a different table instance.
 It could also be reused in another project needing table pagination only needing @tanstack/react-table, and a Button component.

-It' currently reused in PostsPage for both All Posts and Favorites views, filtering data dynamically.

 ```tsx
 import { usePostStore } from "../store/postStore";